Buying a property at an auction is simple and fast.

 The lender needs to be satisfied with your plans for repaying the loan once the term has ended.
 Bridging loans are assessed on the strength of the exit strategy.

 If the exit strategy is to sell the property then the lender will be looking for evidence of an improved value and a sellable property.
+A buy to sell mortgage would be suitable for this.

 Should you intend to refinance the bridging loan, as you wish to hold the property, then the lender may request an agreement in principle (AIP/DIP) at application stage.
 Any bad credit may affect your ability to obtain this remortgage and this then weakens your exit strategy.